Elemnto56/Intextual_File_Lang/README.md

 For simplicity, for those who want to program in Intext, without dealing with the hassle of installing, running, and etc...
 I made a website that you can visit to code on!
 It parses to the latest release.

 ## - BIG CHANGE; PLEASE READ -
 The way Intext runs, will be soon changed starting v0.7-pre.
 By change, I mean that Intext will run on a system called "ISEC", rather than a single file.
 ISEC stands for "Intext Script Execution Core", which will turn code into tokens, then into AST, then into execution.
-Developing this will he difficult, so expect a long wait.
+Developing this will be difficult, so expect a long wait.
 An expriemental version of ISEC will be released on v0.6-pre.
 Stay tuned!